stalniy/casl/README.md

 **Note**: you can use class instead of string as a subject type (e.g., `ability.can('read', BlogPost)`)

 Of course, you are not restricted to use only class instances in order to check permissions on objects.
-See [Check Abilities][check-abilities] for the detailed explanation.
+See [Introduction][intro] for the detailed explanation.

 ### 3. Database integration